damianhakert/damianhakert.github.io/source/_posts/2015-02-10-why-ship-on-premises-in-the-saas-era.markdown

 Firewalls exist to protect private networks from unauthorized access.
 Containing your companies IP to within their own network puts the security onus squarely on them and they can lock it down like Fort Knox should they wish.
-Let's not forget what happened to poor old Code Space.
-Lots of lessons learned after the attack but with a hosting provider you're still putting the kids in someone else's car and your not driving.
+Let's not forget what [happened to poor old Code Space](http://www.infoworld.com/article/2608076/data-center/murder-in-the-amazon-cloud.html).
+Lots of lessons learned after the attack but with a hosting provider you're still putting the kids in someone else's car and you're not driving.

 ## Integrations – LDAP / AD and others